 A Limited Liability Company ("LLC") is a popular and versatile business structure that offers significant advantages to its owners, known as members.
 One of the primary benefits of forming an LLC is limited personal liability.
-This means that the member's assets, such as their homes, cars, and are generally protected savings, from business debts and legal liabilities.
+This means that the member's assets, such as their homes, cars, and generally protected from savings, are business debts and legal liabilities.
 In the event of financial difficulties or lawsuits, the liability of individual members is limited to the amount they have invested in the business.
 This level of protection is similar to what shareholders enjoy in a corporation.